-How much of How much of your money do you want to roll over?
-Full rollover: Roll over 100%.
-Roll over the rest of my withdrawal not paid in Option A. Roll over a portion (choose either a percentage or a dollar amount, not both): B Partial rollover: Percentage Dollar amount OR \$, Option Where would you like to roll over your money? do To an Empower Premier IRA: Traditional IRA (enter account number below) Roth IRA (enter account number below) (A rollover of pretax money to a Roth IRA is a taxable event subject to ordinary taxes.)
-To an Empower Brokerage IRA: □ Traditional IRA (enter account number below) □ Roth IRA (enter account number below) (A rollover of pretax money to a Roth IRA is a taxable event subject to ordinary taxes.) □ X R A
+How much of your pretax money do you want to roll over?
+Full rollover: ☐ Roll over 100%.
+Roll over the rest of my withdrawal not paid in Option A. Roll over a portion (choose either a percentage or a dollar amount, not both): Partial rollover: Percentage Dollar amount OR \$, , on B Exclude rollover money sources.
+If this box is not selected, rollover money sources will be included.
+Option Where would you like to roll over your pretax money?
+U To an Empower Premier IRA: Traditional IRA (enter account number below) Roth IRA (enter account number below) (A rollover of pretax money to a Roth IRA is a taxable event subject to ordinary taxes.)
+To an Empower Brokerage IRA: Traditional IRA (enter account number below) X R A Roth IRA (enter account number below) (A rollover of pretax money to a Roth IRA is a taxable event subject to ordinary taxes.)
+XRA

+1

+J

-Last : 4 d igits of S SSN/TIN
+Last 4 digits of SSN/TIN